rayaneghilene/ValeoBOT/README.md

     ```

-if not automatically lanuched, open your web browser and navigate to the URL provided by Streamlit
+If not automatically lanuched, open your web browser and navigate to the URL provided by Streamlit
 [http://localhost:8501](http://localhost:8501).

 ## Usage guide